Code-Institute-Submissions/Trash-Tournaments/README.md

 ### Frameworks, libraries and programs
 + [Bootstrap](https://getbootstrap.com/) - The Bootstrap framework is being used to style, organize and position content using the grid system.
 It also handles the JavaScript for the user profiles modal.
-+ [Google Fonts](https://fonts.google.com/) - I used two fonts from the Google fonts library; "Lobster Two" and "Arvo".
++ [Google Fonts](https://fonts.google.com/) - I used two fonts from the Google fonts library - "Lobster Two" and "Arvo".
 + [Font Awesome](https://fontawesome.com/) - I used the Font Awesome icon library to provide icons for my mobile nav menu, my overview headings and my footer links.
 + [GitPod](https://gitpod.io) - GitPod was the online IDE (Integrated Development Engine) I used to develop this site.
 + [Git](https://git-scm.com) - Git is an open source version control system where you can commit changes to the associated Github repository and push changes to Github pages.